-The applicant company must be the entity that incurs the Production Expenditure (unless the circumstances outlined in Prior company expenditure apply).
+The applicant company must be the entity that incurs the Production Expenditure.

 A company acting in the capacity of a trustee of a trust is not eligible for the PDV Offset and therefore can neither be certified, nor incur QAPE (see Trusts).